-(3) In the event of the filing of a Mega Case, judge assignment will occur as set forth in Exhibit 16, Procedures for Assignment and Administration of "Mega Cases" in the Eastern District of Virginia, which is promulgated by Local Bankruptcy Rule 1075-2.
+(3) The assignment procedures set forth hereinabove are superseded by Exhibit 16, Procedures for Assignment and Administration of "Mega Cases" in the Eastern District of Virginia, which is promulgated by Local Bankruptcy Rule 1075-2.

 5005-1(B)(3) This rule provision is new and references Exhibit 16, Procedures for Assignment and Administration of "Mega Cases" in the Eastern District of Virginia.
 That exhibit is promulgated by new Local Bankruptcy Rule 1075-2.
-[New Subparagraph (B)(3) effective 2/15/22.]